JohannesBertram/Cramming_NanoGPT/README.md

 This is basically just the code from [nanoGPT](https://github.com/karpathy/nanoGPT) for now.
 The idea is to make some adjustments to see how far one can get training this within 1 day.

+The results are displayed in results.ipynb.

+Below, the readme from Andrej Karpathy is kept as is for explanation of the base model.

 # nanoGPT

 ![nanoGPT](assets/nanogpt.jpg)